desandro/jquery-bridget/README.md

 Bridget makes a jQuery plugin out of a constructor.

 It's based off of the [jQuery UI widget factory](http://jqueryui.com/widget/).
 You should probably use that, since it's very good.
 I use this, since it's a bit simpler.
-Used for [Packery](http://packery.metafizzy.co).
+Used for [Masonry](http://masonry.desandro.com), [Isotope](http://isotope.metafizzy.co), and  [Packery](http://packery.metafizzy.co).

 ## Plugin constructor